Huskies vs. Aztecs: National Championship Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- In 25 of 32 games this season, UConn and its opponents have scored more than 132.5 points.

-- UConn's games this year have an average point total of 142.9, 10.4 more points than this matchup's over/under.

-- So far this season, the Huskies have put together a 23-9-0 record against the spread.
+- The Huskies have a 23-9-0 record against the spread this season.

-- UConn has won 22, or 78.6%, of the 28 games it has played as the favorite this season.

 - This season, UConn has won 10 of its 11 games, or 90.9%, when favored by at least -375 on the moneyline.

-- The moneyline for this contest implies a 78.9% chance of a victory for UConn.
+- Bookmakers have implied with the moneyline set for this matchup that San Diego State has a 25% chance of pulling out a win.

 UConn vs. San Diego State Over/Under Stats